-Hydrogen fuel cell: do hydrogen cars have a future?
+Hydrogen fuel cells: do hydrogen cars have a future?

 The sceptics’ first argument against hydrogen vehicles is that they’re less efficient than EVs are.
 Because hydrogen doesn’t occur naturally, it has to be extracted, then compressed in fuel tanks.
 It then has to mix with oxygen in a fuel cell stack to create electricity to power the car’s motors.
 Cynics point to the efficiency loss in this process when compared with an electric car in which the electricity comes straight from a battery pack.